Louise & Colm's fundraiser for Scottish Hazards

 I'm proud to be a trustee of the charity, which works tirelessly to make Scotland a safer, healthier and fairer place to work and live.

-Prior to this, Sunday 14 September will see me take part in the Edinburgh Kiltwalk, the only one I've not done so far.
+Earlier in the year, on Sunday 14 September, I took part in the Edinburgh Kiltwalk, the only one I hadn't already done.
 I was meant to do this one in September 2023, but this was when my mum was in end of life care.
 Others did it in my place, which I'm eternally grateful to them for.
-But it's unfinished business for me.
+But it was unfinished business for me.
+Which I was relieved to get finished as knee pain took hold of me during the last 7 miles of the 21 mile route.

-And, first up, earlier in the year, in the weekend leading up to International Workers' Memorial Day, I took part in the Big Stroll Kiltwalk, alongside Nicky Midgley, sister of Simon.
+And, in the weekend leading up to International Workers' Memorial Day, I took part in the Big Stroll Kiltwalk, alongside Nicky Midgley, sister of Simon.
 The hotel where he and his partner Richard lost their lives is situated very close to where we crossed the finish line.
 Two sisters who no longer have their brothers because of entirely preventable workplace incidents.

 Donation summary